corruptcache/corruptcache.me/src/blog/more-than-packets.md

 ## DNS: The Internet's Vulnerable Phonebook

-To most developers, **DNS** is magic.
+To most developers, **DNS** is an enigma.
 You register a domain, point an ‘A’ record to your server’s IP, and you’re done.
-It's the "set it and forget it" service.
-Studying for the Network+ shatters this illusion, forcing you to see **DNS** for what it is: a complex, globally distributed database full of security weaknesses.
+It's the "set and forget" service.
+Studying for the Network+ forces you to see **DNS** for what it is: a complex, globally distributed database full of security weaknesses.

 For an AppSec pro, understanding that "phonebook" is not just for reading—it's for exploiting.